 This is how you should commission a furnace

-It's a five-step process that's failsafe if you actually follow it.
-Yes, it requires extra work for the HVAC technician, but you can't put a price on flawless indoor comfort and your clients' safety.
-That's how we see it, anyway.
+It’s a five-step process that’s a failsafe if you follow it.
+Yes, it requires extra work for the HVAC technician, but you can’t put a price on flawless indoor comfort and your client’s safety.
+That’s how we see it, anyway.

 Here’s how our team commissions a furnace following installation: